Darius225/bike-system-frontend/README.md

 - Verify that the `.env` file contains the correct API URL.
 - Check the browser console and terminal output for any error messages.

+## CI/CD pipeline

+Similarly to the backend project, a pipeline that runs linting and tests is created in .github/workflows.
+This ensures new changes would comply with typescript standards and the code keeps its core functionality when new changes are added.
+Moreover, in the future automated dependabot upgrades could be scheduled, which also help in several security bugs, and the CI/CD pipeline makes it easy to integrate with that.

 ## Contributing

 Feel free to open issues or submit pull requests.
 Follow the contribution guidelines provided in the backend project repository if applicable.